 Bioethanol

 Bioethanol is a bio-based alcohol (C₂H₅OH) produced through the biological fermentation of carbohydrates derived from renewable agricultural feedstocks.
 It serves as a low-carbon substitute for fossil-based gasoline and as a versatile industrial alcohol.
-Due to its oxygen content, bioethanol improves combustion efficiency and reduces harmful exhaust emissions.
+Because it contains oxygen within its molecular structure, bioethanol enhances combustion efficiency and reduces harmful exhaust emissions.

 Feedstocks & Raw Materials